Joseph W. Bettendorf: The Bettendorf Company

 William Bettendorf died on June 3, 1910, and J.W. took over the leadership of the company.
 While William invented many of the products that the company manufactured, J.W. was known for his business sense that allowed the company to expand and grow financially.
 Workers worked six ten-hour days a week with an hour off for lunch.
 Piece workers and day laborers were paid $40 to $50 a week.
 While the company grew it was also known to have a "family atmosphere" about it.
 Parties, picnics and sporting competitions were held on a regular basis.
 A magazine called the Car Journal was published for employees and their families monthly.
 Employees who worked for the company ten years or more were enrolled in the Loyalty Club.

 As World War I took hold the company experienced labor shortages.
 Armenian and Greek immigrants had provided most of the labor force.
-Company recruiters were sent to Juarez, Mexico to find workers.
+Company recruiters were sent to Ciudad Juárez, Mexico, to find workers.
 A village was constructed to house the 150 Mexican workers that came to Bettendorf and was called "Holy City."
 Its name was derived from the multiple number of workers whose name was recorded as "Jesus," whether that was his name or not.
 Many also gave their name as "George Washington" and the most common birth date was July 4.
 The company had built a series of one-room cottages to house the laborers.
 There were also two-story frame apartment buildings for the unmarried workers and some of the larger box cars were also used for housing.
 Holy City was demolished in the 1940s and is now the sight of storage tanks owned by oil companies.

 By 1920 the Bettendorf plant was the largest railroad car manufacturing plant west of the Mississippi River and employed 3,000 people.
 The company was affected by the Great Depression.
 The plant was closed in 1932, the year before J.W.
 Bettendorf died.
 At the start of World War II the plant was used by the United States Navy to produce protective devices for ships.
 The truck plant was bought by the United States Army in 1942 to produce tanks.
 In 1946 the plant was sold to J.I.
 Case.
 Today it is the site of the Isle of Capri Casino.